 Another of Philly’s pop-up parks, the Oval, is located in the parking lot directly in front of the Philadelphia Art Museum.
 Starting on June 20th it transforms into a colorful urban park with life size games, music, food trucks, and themed activity days.

 If you have kids (or want to play like one) you can enjoy sand boxes, water play, mini golf, giant chess and checkers, a maze, and chalkboards.
 Most of these are new additions from last year.
 There are multiple locations throughout the city to watch an outdoor movie, but what is better then having the Philadelphia Museum of Art be the background of your movie viewing?
-That’s what my husband and I found last year.
+That’s what my husband and I found last year at this ideal date night in Philly.
 There is grass to park your blanket or chair on and you are able to occupy yourself for a few hours before grabbing the best seats when people start to move towards the screen.

 Photo from the Oval